 The majority of the District's revenue is generated from water sales.
 Water sales are broken into two major categories, service charges and consumption charges.
 Historically, service charges account for approximately 64% of total water sales.
 As a result of the progress the District has made through the Water Systems Recovery Plan, the District has returned approximately 1,700 customers to potable service as of the beginning of the fiscal year.
 The number of customers receiving potable service continues to rise as the District tests and/or replaces main lines and service lines serving the remainder of the District's customer base.
 Customers who are returned to potable service are charged at the active rate applicable for their size of service.
-Customers who have not yet been returned to potable service will remain being charged the readiness to serve rate, currently set at \$21.49 per month, until they are restored to potable service, customers will return to the standard service charge.
-Due to the contamination of the distribution system caused by the 2018 Camp Fire, the District is actively working to develop the project to replace customer meters in order to restore consumption revenue to customers receiving potable service.
+Customers who have not yet been returned to potable service will remain being charged the readiness to serve rate, currently set at \$21.49 per month, until they are restored to potable service.
+Once restored to potable service, customers will return to the standard service charge.
+Due to the contamination of the distribution system caused by the 2018 Camp Fire, the District does not plan to charge for water consumption for the majority of FY 2020/21.
+The District is actively working to develop the project to replace customer meters in order to restore consumption revenue to customers receiving potable service.